pytroll/pytroll/web/source/index.rst

 https://groups.google.com/group/pytroll

 .. note::
-   A two day Pytroll workshop will be held in Norrköping, Sweden end of November (25-26).
-Please send a message on the pytroll mailing list (pytroll@googlegroups.com) if you are interested.
+   The two day open Pytroll workshop held in Norrköping, Sweden November 25-26, 2013 is now over.
+Please check the :doc:`workshop2013` page for presentations and more.

 The available pytroll python packages at the moment are: